CCYHA House Program

 CCYHA oversees the one of the largest youth hockey program in the Mid Am Division of USA Hockey.
 Our outstanding volunteer base, professional coaching assistance and responsible, professional management continues to make CCYHA "The Premier Hockey Association of Central Ohio” for both House and Travel Hockey.

-The CCYHA House Hockey Program offers a first rate developmental hockey program for boys and girls at the 6U/Mini-Mite through 14U/Bantam level, achieved in part through a qualified and dedicated volunteer staff.
+The CCYHA House Hockey Program offers a first rate developmental hockey program for boys and girls at the 8U/Mite through 14U/Bantam level, achieved in part through a qualified and dedicated volunteer staff.
 Fees include a minimum 20 week season, jersey and socks for each player and program highlights as noted in each division mentioned below.

 Registration for our house program typically opens around July 1st and the season begins late September/early October through late February/early March (depending on the player's division).
+Current CCYHA members are able to register before the general public.

 Information on becoming part of the CCYHA family is available on the Register Online page found on the left side of the web site (from the home page)